webonise/microservices/node-microserver/README.md

 create its temporary files there.
 If you want its temporary files to go somewhere else, assign this property.
 However, if you reassign this property, you are taking responsibility for ensuring that the directory exists and cleaning up the directory when done.
 (The server will provide and clean up the default directory for you.)

+If you want to create a subdirectory in the temp dir, use `myService.tmpSubdir('my-subdir')`.
+This will create a folder named 'my-subdir' within the temporary directory folder.
+Currently, only one layer of temporary directories are allowed.

 If you want access to a file, call `myService.withTempFie(prefix, suffix, cb)`.
 The final argument (`cb`) is a callback that will get two arguments: the temporary file descriptor and then the path to the temporary file.